Saiful Ridzuwan

-Saiful Ridzuan bin Selamat (born 16 March 1992 in Kuala Lumpur) is a Malaysian footballer who plays for Negeri Sembilan.
+Saiful Ridzuan bin Selamat (born 16 March 1992 in Kuala Lumpur) is a Malaysian professional footballer who plays as a midfielder for Malaysia A2 Amateur League club AAK Puncak Alam.

 Club career

 Selangor FA

 Saiful made his name with Harimau Muda A however briefly played for a year with UiTM FC.
 In the same year he also represented Selangor for the football event during the Sukma Games in Pahang.
 Playing as a midfielder, he signed with Selangor in 2015 after being released by Harimau Muda A.

 Melaka United

 On 1 December 2018, Saiful switched sides and joined Melaka United for a free transfer after his contract with Selangor become expires.

 Negeri Sembilan FC

-In 2021 he joined the team Negeri Sembilan FC on a free transfer.
-Has been with the team for two years and has become a key player throughout 2022.
+In 2021 he joined Negeri Sembilan FC on a free transfer.
 He has helped the team secure fourth place in the Malaysia Super League in 2022.
-It is an impressive achievement as the team has just been promoted from the Malaysia Premier League in the previous year and had shocked the other Malaysia Super League teams as Negeri Sembilan FC was considered an underdog team.
-He has made 37 appearances during his time with Negeri Sembilan FC.

 Career statistics

 Club

 1 Includes AFC Cup and AFC Champions League.